-- Suspended or discharged claimants are generally considered available for work if their case is being actively pursued for reinstatement. - Employee not considered available for work when he or she: - marks back on the extra-board; - misses a turn in pool service; or - quits work to attend school; - lays off to avoid maximum mileage, hours, or earnings. - Employee with compressed work week is not available on extra rest days. - Employee must not have voluntarily quit work without good cause and not have voluntarily retired. - No unemployment benefits are paid for any day employee receives pay, including:
+- marks back on the extra-board; misses a turn in pool service; or - lays off to avoid maximum mileage, hours, or earnings. - Employee with compressed work week is not available on extra rest days. - Employee must not have voluntarily quit work without good cause and not have voluntarily retired. - No unemployment benefits are paid for any day employee receives pay, including:

--railroad and nonrailroad wages;-scheduled vacation pay;

--salary; -holiday pay;

--pay for time lost; -military reservist pay;

--pay while sick;-earnings from self-employment; or-pay for work performed other than

--most wage guaranty payments; subsidiary remuneration.
+railroad and nonrailroad wages; -scheduled vacation pay; -salary; -holiday pay; pay for time lost; military reservist pay; -pay while sick; -earnings from self-employment; or dismissal allowances; -pay for work performed other than most wage guaranty payments; subsidiary remuneration.

-^{}Payments received under an RRB-approved nongovernmental supplemental unemployment or sickness insurance plan, a group insurance policy, or an employee's own health or accident insurance policy will not affect entitlement to benefits and should not be reported on claims.
+Payments received under an RRB-approved nongovernmental supplemental unemployment or sickness insurance plan, a group insurance policy, or an employee's own health or accident insurance policy will not affect entitlement to benefits and should not be reported on claims.

-^{}Employees must report all work performed.
+Employees must report all work performed.
 Under certain conditions, part-time work does not affect entitlement to benefits.
 For additional guidance on effects of part-time work contact RRB.